 It should be recognised that while climbing walls will take all reasonable steps to prevent the transfer of COVID-19 to its staff and customers, there will always be a risk that an infected person visits the centre and either through droplet transfer, aerosol action or smear infection, transfers the virus to others.
 Our customers should be made aware of this and make their own decision given their specific circumstances whether this small residual risk is one they are willing to take.
-The residual risk should be no greater than in many other public spaces and facilities that are already open or will re-open in the coming months.

 Please do not visit the climbing centre if you have any signs of COVID-19 or have been in contact with anyone with signs in the past 14 days.

 All customers are required to sanitise their hands when entering.
 You can use your own, or the sanitiser provided in the building.
 There will additional hand sanitising stations in the climbing wall and bouldering wall.
 We recommend climbers wash their hands at the start and end of their session and sanitise regularly throughout their climbing session.
 Sanitiser stations will be located at key points throughout the centre.
-Liquid chalk will be given to you on your first entry for free and we recommend that you use this over regular chalk.
-We will also have liquid chalk for sale.

 In order to speed up queuing times and minimise contact we are strongly recommending that members pre-pay online.
 We have a limited number of spaces available per session so we cannot guarantee entry if you turn up without booking first.
-Please do not bring spectators with you as we can only have a certain amount of people in the building at one time.

 Social Distancing Within the Centre.